IOP - Commercial Photographers - North-West - Midlands - UK Wide - Europe

-Site Preparation: Ensure as much as is practical that machines, or areas to be photographed are tidy, and remove anything in the subject area and background that to prefer not to show.
+Site Preparation: Ensure as much as is practical that machines, or areas to be photographed are tidy ahead of the photographers arrival, and remove anything in the subject area and background that you prefer not to show.

-This will help to avoid time-expensive delays waiting for areas to be cleaned and ensure that photography time on site is as efficient as possible.
+This is essential to avoid time-expensive delays waiting for areas to be cleaned and ensure that photography time on site is as efficient as possible.

-Staff Availability: When of site - aim to be as independent as possible, however it is vital that any staff with essential knowledge of the processes to be photographed will definitely be present and available on the shoot-date.
+Staff Availability: When on site IOP aim to be as independent as possible to minimise disruption.
+However it is vital that any staff with essential knowledge of the processes to be photographed will be present and available on the shoot-date.

-This will avoid any tensions if the photographer requires input or-co-operation from busy staff.
-Advanced planning by you and your staff will the photographer to give you the best results possible capturing exactly what you need to show and will help to keep costs down
+These arrangements will avoid any tensions if the photographer requires input or-co-operation from busy staff.
+Advanced planning by you and your staff will assist the photographer to give you the best results possible capturing exactly what you need to show and will help to keep costs down

 Deadlines: In a similar vein, ensure you let your photographer know as early as possible about any deadlines you need to meet as well as any logistical time restrictions regarding when a particular process or person is best photographed.